BBC Good Food examines the best sources of protein for vegetarians and how to keep yourself nourished with protein-packed fruit, veg, eggs and pulses

 There are also a range of grains such as oats, barley, rice and quinoa that can add protein to a super-simple recipe.
 Quinoa in particular is a valuable veggie ingredient as it's one of the few plant sources classed as a complete protein.
 This means it contains all nine of the essential amino acids.
 Learn more about the health benefits of quinoa.

-And it's well worth having that bowl of porridge in the morning – 50g of oats contains around 6g of protein.
+And it's well worth having that bowl of porridge in the morning – 50g of oats made with milk contains around 2g of protein.

 Dairy products are packed full of calcium and protein, which are both essential as part of a healthy diet – 100g of cow's milk contains around 3g of protein, while 100g of cheddar cheese contains around 25g of protein.
 Choose reduced-fat options if you are concerned about saturated fat and calories.
 Vegan options include nut milks, such as hazelnut or almond milk, but be aware that shop-bought versions contain very low levels of protein.
 Soya milk is more comparable with dairy in terms of protein content.
 Learn how to make your own dairy-free milk in our easy-to-follow guide.